Itsrk8401/DAA-Hands-On-3/README.md

 - By zooming in on the plot, you can observe the point where the actual data starts deviating from the fitted curve and bounds.
 - (n_0) is the approximate location where the quadratic behavior becomes dominant.
 - The choice of (n_0) is subjective and depends on the precision you want.
 It's often the point where the function's behavior changes significantly.

+# If I modified the function to be:
+x = f(n)
+   x = 1;
+   y = 1;
+   for i = 1:n
+        for j = 1:n
+             x = x + 1;
+        y = i + j;

+# Will this increase how long it takes the algorithm to run ?
+# Will it effect your results from the original code Time Complexity ?

+Yes, the modification to the function will likely increase the time it takes for the algorithm to run.
+Let's analyze the modified code:

+In this modification, an additional operation (y = i + j) is added inside the inner loop.
+This operation involves addition, and its complexity is constant time.
+However, since it is executed (n^2) times (inside the nested loops), it contributes to the overall time complexity.

+The time complexity of the original code was O(n^2), where (n) is the input size.
+With the modification, the time complexity would still be O(n^2) but with a larger constant factor due to the additional operation.

+Therefore, the modification increases the amount of work done inside the inner loop, which can result in a longer runtime compared to the original code.
+The impact on the overall runtime depends on the constant factors involved in the operations and the efficiency of the underlying hardware and compiler optimizations.